5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)/README.md

 With the release of macOS Monterey, Apple dropped the Plugin-Type check, so that the `X86PlatformPlugin` is loaded by default.
 For Haswell and newer this is great, since you no longer need `SSDT-PLUG` to enable Plugin-Type `1`.
 But for Ivy Bridge and older, you now need to select Plugin-Type `0`.
 If you've previously generated an `SSDT-PM` with ssdtPRGen, it's already configured to use Plugin-Type `0`, so ACPI CPU Power Management is still working.
 For macOS Ventura, it's a different story…

 ## Re-enabling ACPI Power Management in macOS Ventura
 When Apple released macOS Ventura, they removed the actual `ACPI_SMC_PlatformPlugin` *binary* from the `ACPI_SMC_PlatformPlugin.kext` itself, rendering `SSDT-PM` generated for Plugin-Type 0 useles since it cannot enable a plugin that does no longer exist.
 As in macOS Monterey, the `X86PlaformPlugin` is loaded by default as well.
-Therefore, CPU Power Management doesn't work correctly out of the box (no Turbo states).
+Therefore, CPU Power Management doesn't work correctly out of the box (no Turbo states, incorrect LFM frequency).

 So when switching to macOS Ventura, you either have to: